chicio/chicio.github.io/_posts/2018-06-01-async-closure-test-mock-expectation-fulfill.md

 As we saw in [this post](/2017/06/02/swift-closure-syntax.html "what are closure") and also in [this other one](/2017/06/14/swift-closure-demystifying-autoclosure-escaping.html "autoclose and escaping"), closures are one of the most important building block of Swift.
 They are extensively used inside the iOS SDK.
-But in the previous posts about closures I didn't answer one very important question: how do can you unit test asynchronous operation and closure?
+But in the previous posts about closures I didn't answer one very important question: how can you do unit test asynchronous operation and closure?
 It seems Apple has the answer for us!!
-Inside the iOS Testing framework we have **Expectation**.
+Inside the iOS Testing framework we have **expectations**.

 ![Clarity closure expectation test](/assets/images/posts/expectation-closure.jpg "Clarity closure expectation test")